sleipnir029/Rahat_Rakibuzzaman_WerkStudent_Python/README.md

 ## Overview

 This repository contains the interview task for the WerkStudent position in Python.
-The goal is to collect data from three sample invoices, create an Excel file with two sheets, and generate a CSV file.
+The goal is to collect data from two sample invoices, create an Excel file with two sheets, and generate a CSV file.
 Additionally, an executable file should be provided to run the code.

 ## Task Details